CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 * `rd` is an instance of RouterDescription, which is a wrapper of several describing fields of the router: `processIPAddress` and `processPortNumber` are where the server socket of the router program binds at; `simulatedIPAddress` is the simulated IP address and the identifier of this router; `status` is the instance of RouterStatus describing the stage of the database synchronization (see more explanations in the code);

 * `lsd` is the instance of LinkStateDatabase (src/main/java/socs/network/node/LinkStateDatabase.java) (LSD).
 LSD contains a HashMap which maps the linkStateId to the Link State Advertisement (LSA).
-LSA is data structure storing the `LinkDecription` of in the router which advertised this LSA.
+LSA is the data structure storing the `LinkDecription` of in the router which advertised this LSA.

 In the Router class, you have to implement the functionalities of creating socket instances (Server Socket and Client Socket) and communicating via them.
 Besides that, you have to complete the implementation of the functions with the name starting with `processing` which are the handlers of different commands triggered by the user.
 When you implement the handler of the `detect` command, you also need to fill the implementation of the method named `getShortestPath` in LinkStateDatabase Class.